-High-Profile Russian Death In Washington Was No Accident—it Was Murder, Officials Say
+High-Profile Russian Death In Washington Was No Accident — It Was Murder, Officials Say

 Lesin “was running out of options of where to live and hide,” the second intelligence official said.
 “At this point he was a defector.
 He contacted the Justice Department and the FBI through a third party.
 He was worried about his kids and their safety so he wanted to cooperate.”

 The three FBI agents who claim Lesin was beaten to death said they were told by colleagues who were assisting Metropolitan Police detectives with the investigation.
-Two of agents said they were told that the FBI has obtained evidence and conducted witness interviews that indicate Lesin was murdered.
-Neither agent would describe the evidence or give details about who the witnesses were or what exactly they said.
-The third said that a colleague working the case told him in January that Lesin was beaten to death.
+Two of the agents said they were told that the FBI has obtained evidence and conducted witness interviews that indicate that Lesin was murdered.
+Neither agent would describe the evidence or give details about who the witnesses were, or what exactly they said.
+The third said that a colleague working on the case told him in January that Lesin was beaten to death.

-The intelligence officer would not say how he knew Lesin was bludgeoned but said the weapon was a baseball bat.
-Another source — someone with direct knowledge of the autopsy performed by the Office of the Chief Medical Examiner of Washington, DC — offered new information about Lesin’s injuries: He had fractured ribs, a detail that has not been previously reported.
+The intelligence officer would not say how he knew Lesin was bludgeoned but said that the weapon was a baseball bat.
+Another source — with direct knowledge of the autopsy performed by the Office of the Chief Medical Examiner of Washington, DC — offered new information about Lesin’s injuries: He had fractured ribs, a detail that has not been previously reported.

-One of the FBI agents said that he learned Lesin was put up by the Justice Department at the Dupont Circle Hotel — a mid-range hotel out of keeping with Lesin’s extravagant lifestyle — during an informal “water cooler talk” with a “case agent” working on the investigation.
+One of the FBI agents said that he learned Lesin was put up by the Justice Department at the Dupont Circle Hotel — a midrange hotel out of keeping with Lesin’s extravagant lifestyle — during an informal “water cooler talk” with a “case agent” working on the investigation.
 Lesin, he was told, “was going to talk about the inner workings of RT — basically, how the propaganda machine works.
 DOJ was investigating RT.
 These are the types of meetings we have with people when we want to recruit them as informants.”

 Does he believe Lesin was murdered over RT?
 “Whether it was over RT, money, pissing off Putin or a combo or all of it, I don’t know,” he answered.
 “But falling down drunk?
 Come on.
 That’s bullshit.”.